 What is the most challenging aspect?

 I think teamwork.
 We cried a lot during projects and went through the subjects that were very difficult without any idea how to even start them.
 Different perceptions, different languages, different technologies, different approaches – it’s tough.
 It is important to learn to be a good team player, listen to people and be able to express yourself, which is more difficult than it may seem to be in the tech industry.
-Those soft skills are core values though and when it comes to teamwork – that is how you are going to work on big projects in real life.
+These soft skills are core values.
+When it comes to teamwork, that is how you are going to work on big projects in real life.

 What do you like to do in the Bay Area?

 When I have time (I usually code) I love going to San Francisco and seeing the famous tourist spots like Golden Gate Bridge or the streets that go up and down.
-I have fun going there and walking for hours throughout the city, looking at all those great buildings.
+Walking for hours throughout the city and looking at all those great buildings is a lot of fun.
 I also love to drive through Palo Alto, Mountain View, Menlo Park – all the rich, tech cities – and sightsee those houses, Tesla cars, watch successful people who do the same thing I am about to do and just see myself amongst them.
 The headquarters for tech giants like Google, Facebook, Apple, those places that you see on tv and don’t even dream about visiting them, knowing they are easily accessible here is just wonderful.
 I have awesome opportunities to go to those companies and see them in person thanks to other cadets and 42.

 What is your dream job?

-I would love to be an embedded systems engineer, it allows you to control the flow between the software and hardware side of a project which is crazy.
+I would love to be an embedded systems engineer.
+It allows you to control the flow between the software and hardware side of a project which is crazy.
 I find it more interesting and challenging than “normal” coding.
 I want to work for a government so I can hack and snatch data without being arrested.
-I also plan to have my own company, it is something I wanted to do ever since I was 14 – I kept doing things to make my own money, so I think it’s just in my blood.
+In addition, I also plan to have my own company.
+It is something I wanted to do ever since I was 14 – I kept doing things to make my own money, so I think it’s just in my blood.